-In 2022, the company retained its Food Safety Systems Certificate validity, demonstrating a robust and effective food safety management system per international standards.
-It also achieved a renewal of the Ghana Food and Drugs Administration (FDA) Manufacturing Facility License Certificate, showing adherence to local standards for food manufacturing.
+In 2023, the company retained its Food Safety Systems Certificate validity, demonstrating a robust and effective food safety management system per international standards.
+It also renewed its Manufacturing Facility License Certificate with the Foods and Drugs Authority (FDA), showing adherence to local standards for food manufacturing.